Edwardstown, 1102 South Road

 The notification received in July 2011 has been the first to the EPA since May 2003.

-The contamination comprises petroleum hydrocarbons and includes benzene.
+The chemicals of concern in the groundwater are petroleum hydrocarbons and includes benzene.
 These chemicals are essentially fuels and oils associated with fuel storage and vehicle maintenance.
 Once in the soil, they can move down to the water table and contaminate groundwater.

 It is likely that the contamination is associated with historical leakages and spills associated with the use and storage of petroleum hydrocarbons at the site.